Saudi soldier killed by missile from Yemen hours before ceasefire

-DOHA A Saudi soldier was killed on Saturday by a missile fired by Yemeni rebels across the border into the kingdom's southern Asir province, the interior ministry said.
+DOHA (Reuters) - A Saudi soldier was killed on Saturday by a missile fired by Yemeni rebels across the border into the kingdom's southern Asir province, the interior ministry said.

 The Iran-allied Houthis, who are battling the internationally recognized government of Yemen's President Abd Rabbu Mansour al-Hadi, often fire mortars into southern Saudi regions and test Saudi defenses with guerrilla-style incursions.

-The attack came hours before the Saudi-led coalition that is supporting Hadi in the war, announced a ceasefire in a bid to end a conflict that has displaced millions of people and caused a humanitarian disaster.
+The attack came hours before the Saudi-led coalition that is supporting Hadi in the war, announced a ceasefire in an effort to end a conflict that has displaced millions of people and caused a humanitarian disaster.

-The Houthis were not immediately available to comment on the attack.
-A news agency controlled by the group said Saudi jets early on Saturday bombed an area of farmland in Yemen's southern Shabwa province.
+The Houthis confirmed the attack in a statement on their Saba news agency.
+Saudi jets early on Saturday bombed Yemen's capital Sanaa and an area of farmland in Yemen's southern Shabwa province, the statement said.

 Saudi Arabia and its Gulf Arab allies intervened in Yemen's war in March 2015 to support Hadi's government.
 Several dozen Saudi soldiers have been killed in clashes along the long, rugged border with Yemen.

-(Reporting by Mohamed el Sherif; Writing by Tom Finn; Editing by Robin Pomeroy)
+Reporting by Mohamed el Sherif; Writing by Tom Finn; Editing by Robin Pomeroy and Dale Hudson